binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 For starters:

 * The user is untrusted, therefore their agent is untrusted
 * The key is the only thing that needs to be, and should be secret and trustworthy.
-Everything else should be public.
+Everything else should be public
 * If the key is managed by something that is untrusted (from the server's perspective), then the Web Crypto API is untrusted (from the server's perspective).
 Therefore, crypto in the browser cannot be trusted by the server, that is, if the server needs to trust it.

 The usual perspective in client/server relationships is that the server holds the single source of truth (the key).
 Crypto in the browser comes into the picture when the client holds the single source of truth.
 If the key is accessible to the JavaScript application environment (which it is if you are using your own JavaScript crypto or someone else's crypto libraries), then you're on very shaky ground.
 However, if we can hide this key away from the JavaScript application environment and have the browser expose an API, then we have a little more privacy.